 Symptoms of Ear Mites in Cats

-If your cat has ear mites, its ears will most likely be very itchy.
+If your cat has ear mites, it will show signs of irritation and her ears will most likely be itching.
 If your pal is scratching them often, check for any signs of trouble.
 The otodectes cynotis leave a distinctive pile of debris which looks like ground coffee.
 However, if the mites have cozied up deeper in the ear canal, it might be difficult to notice the debris.
-Your vet will be able to see them with a special device.
+If you go to your local veterinary they will be able to see them with a special device.

 Furthermore, beware of vigorous shaking of the head, secretion, odor, inflammation, or wounds near the ears.
 If your cat’s condition is severe, the constant scratching of its ears might lead to external, or worse, internal injuries.
 The latter often require invasive treatment.

-Ear mites can also cause fur loss and dermatitis, so watch out for balding patches or spots on your pal’s fur and skin.
+Fur loss and dermatitis can also be caused by ear mites, so watch out for balding patches or spots on your pal’s fur and skin.
 In any case, you should not attempt to self-diagnose your cat’s troubles.
 It’s possible to misdiagnose a condition, or there might be other underlying conditions.
 Ear mites are treatable, but any delay of therapy not only prolongs the condition but might cause nasty complications.

 Where do Ear Mites Come From?

 No doubt, ear mites are disgusting little creatures that undeservingly torture our furry pals.
 Unfortunately, cats get them from walks outside.
 Outdoor pets are way more likely to get ear mites than pets who stay indoors.

 On top of that, ear mites are very contagious so if one animal gets it, there is a good chance that it will infect other pets as well.
 So, if you have a cat and a dog, your canine friend can bring them indoors and infect your cat.